“You waited as much as I did. You just haven’t stopped living”

 “And I thought I could escape the masses like this”

 We laughed together.
 I stopped, and she kept giggling for a long time.
-It scared me, and then her laughter started screaming.
+It scared me, and then her laughter turned into screaming.

 “AHHhhh COME ON” I screamed, and she was gone.
 There was a knock on my door.
 I let it knock a little.
 I didn’t want to see anyone.
 Besides, I knew who it was and why he was there.
 The knock became a knock and the man screamed: